Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 > * To use a different WaveShare display, you will need to read "How do I use a different ePaper display?" under the [Questions & Troubleshooting](https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam?#questions--troubleshooting) section.

 # Auto-Start/Boot-Time Execution #
-• To make the camera mobile and automatically start when the Pi boots up, you'll need to do a couple things.
+• To make the camera automatically start when the Pi boots up, facilitating mobility, you'll need to do a couple things.
-• Open the crontab...
+• Open the crontab from the terminal.
 ```
 sudo crontab -e
 ```
 • Select the first option for the editor.

 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/crontab_notice.jpg' width='500'>

 • Add the folowwing to the bottom of the file.